Neko-Life/Commando/docs/commands/slash.md

 ## Defining commands

-Commands should, in a perfect world, require just adding `command: true` (or to be more explicit, `command: "slash"`) to their definitions.
+Commands should, in a perfect world, require just adding `interactions: [{ type: "slash" }]` to their definitions.

 In reality, you might be using custom types, and may not be used to working with Context.